phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 For example, when PHP treats a request, it will parse PHP files.
 Those ones will lead to functions and classes declarations, for example.
 When the compiler comes to compile the PHP files, it will allocate some dynamic memory to store classes and functions it discovers.
 But, at the end of the request, PHP will forget about those latter.
-By default, PHP forgets *a very huge number* of informations from one request to another.
+By default, PHP forgets *a very huge number* of information from one request to another.

-There exists however some pretty rare informations you need to persist across several requests.
+There exists however some pretty rare information you need to persist across several requests.
 But that's uncommon.

 What could be kept unchanged through requests ?
 What we call **persistent** objects.
 Once more let us insist : those are rare cases.
 For example, the current PHP executable path won't change from requests to requests.
 That latter